Adjustment of Input Tax Credit under GST

-1. Prevent missing out on claiming ITC: Sometimes, businesses forget to document the invoices they receive.
-Reconciliation helps in ensuring that the available ITC is claimed timely.
+Sometimes, businesses forget to document the invoices they receive.
+Reconciliation helps in ensuring that the available ITC is claimed correctly and on time.

-4. Avoiding mismatches will help you avoid receiving notices from the tax department, which could result in paying penalties.
-Monthly reconciliation and appropriate action on data mismatches are essential to preventing the same.
+Avoiding mismatches will help you avoid receiving notices from the tax department, which could result in having to pay penalties which could have been avoided.
+Doing monthly reconciliation and taking appropriate action when there is a mismatch in data are essential activities that will help prevent these notices and penalties.

 Reconciling the returns GSTR-2B or GSTR-2A and GSTR-3B has become crucial under the GST Law since the taxpayer can only claim ITC on a specific invoice if that invoice is present in the returns GSTR-2B or GSTR-2A.